ietf-rats-wg/eat/draft-ietf-rats-eat.md

 claim provides an indication to an EAT consumer about  the intended usage of the token.
 This claim can be used as a way for an application using EAT to internally distinguish between different ways it uses EAT.

-1 -- Generic
+1 -- Generic:
-: Generic attestation describes an application where the EAT consumer requres the most up-to-date security assessment of the attesting entity.
+: Generic attestation describes an application where the EAT consumer requires the most up-to-date security assessment of the attesting entity.
 It is expected that this is the most commonly-used application of EAT.

-2-- Registration
+2-- Registration:
 : Entities that are registering for a new service may be expected to provide an attestation as part of the registration process.
 This intended-use setting indicates that the attestation is not intended for any use but registration.

-3 -- Provisioning
+3 -- Provisioning:
 : Entities may be provisioned with different values or settings by an EAT consumer.
 Examples include key material or device management trees.
 The consumer may require an EAT to assess entity security state of the entity prior to provisioning.

-4 -- Certificate Issuance (Certificate Signing Request) : Certifying authorities (CA's) may require attestations prior to the issuance of certificates related to keypairs hosted at the entity.
+4 -- Certificate Issuance
+: Certification Authorities (CA's) may require attestations prior to the issuance of certificates related to keypairs hosted at the entity.
 An EAT may be used as part of the certificate signing request (CSR).

-5 -- Proof-of-Possession
+5 -- Proof-of-Possession:
-: An EAT consumer may require an attestation as part of an accompanying proof-of-possession (PoP) appication.
-More precisely, a PoP transaction is intended to provide to the recipient cryptographically-verifiable proof that the sender has posession of a key.
-This kind of attestation may be neceesary to verify the security state of the entity storing the private key used in a PoP application.
+: An EAT consumer may require an attestation as part of an accompanying proof-of-possession (PoP) application.
+More precisely, a PoP transaction is intended to provide to the recipient cryptographically-verifiable proof that the sender has possession of a key.
+This kind of attestation may be necceesary to verify the security state of the entity storing the private key used in a PoP application.

 ~~~~CDDL